vaishalilambe/Team7_Santander_Product_Recommendation/README.md

   In this project we build a recommendation system for a customer on the basis of behavior of his existing product consumption and recommend products similar to it.

 - Approach:

-  To achieve it we  followed the appraoch of divide single task into multiple subtasks So we have below stages in our project: Data Exploratory Analysis -> Data Cleaning -> Data Modelling -> Predictions
+  To achieve it we  followed the appraoch of divide single task into multiple subtasks So we have below stages in our project: Data Exploratory Analysis -> Data Cleaning -> Data Modelling -> Predictions Predicted top 10 products

+- Model Accuracy

+  Precision achieved with this predictive model is 0.63

 ## Final Project Prsentation